prestodb/rfcs/RFC-0004-functions-stats.md

  * Support builtin scalar functions stats propagation implementation for JAVA.

- * We plan to introduce following 2 Annotations i.e. `ScalarFunctionConstantStats` and `ScalarPropagateSourceStats` in java with fields as follows:
+ * We plan to introduce the following 2 Annotations i.e. `ScalarFunctionConstantStats` and `ScalarPropagateSourceStats` in java with fields as follows:

 ```java